formspark/documentation/docs/setup/spam-protection.md

 1. Go to [https://botpoison.com/start/](https://botpoison.com/start/).
 2. Create a new configuration.
 3. Integrate the `public key` on your website ([instructions](https://botpoison.com/documentation/getting-started/html/)).
+4. Copy the `secret key`.
+5. Open Formspark.
-4. In your form's settings, select `Botpoison` under `Spam Protection`.
+6. In your form's settings, select `Botpoison` under `Spam Protection`.
-5. Copy the `secret key`, paste it into the `Botpoison secret key` field.
+7. Paste the `secret key` into the `Botpoison secret key` field.

 Your form is now protected by Botpoison ✔.